IgniteUI/help-topics/topics/01_General-and-Getting-Started/15_Using-System.JS-with-IgniteUI-controls.md

 ```
 Open the browser and navigate to `http://localhost:8080` to see the application running.

-In this srticle we demonstrated how Ignite UI controls can be used along with JSPM and System.JS loader.
+In this article we demonstrated how Ignite UI controls can be used along with JSPM and System.JS loader.